How people engage with

 What do you need from us to run a single-spot read?

 One creative file (final-cut or near-final, mp4/mov), plus a one-paragraph context — brand, audience, what you’re testing for.
-We handle calibration against the 60-clip normative corpus.
+We handle calibration against the internal reference corpus.
 Mutual NDA standard before any file moves.

 How long does a pilot take?